Chart Color Schemes

 Educational outcomes in Guyra fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 16.1%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 11.7%, followed by postgraduate qualifications (2.3%) and graduate diplomas (2.1%).
-Vocational credentials are prominent, with 41.8% of residents aged 15+ holding such qualifications - advanced diplomas account for 8.6% and certificates for 33.2%.
+Bachelor degrees are the most common at 11.7%, followed by postgraduate qualifications (2.3%) and graduate diplomas (2.1%).
+Vocational credentials are prevalent, with 41.8% of residents aged 15+ holding them, including advanced diplomas (8.6%) and certificates (33.2%).
+Educational participation is high, with 33.8% of residents currently enrolled in formal education, comprising 14.2% in primary, 10.5% in secondary, and 1.7% in tertiary education.

 Educational participation is notably high, with 33.8% of residents currently enrolled in formal education.
 This includes 14.2% in primary education, 10.5% in secondary education, and 1.7% pursuing tertiary education.